-The quality and ultimately the price of hams depend on how long they have been smoked and dried in air.
-A distinction is then made between Knochenschinken (ham on the bone), Nussschinken (fillet ham), Rollschinken (rolled ham) and Schinkenspeck (bacon), depending on the way in which the ham is cut, spiced, smoked, dried or stored.
+The quality and ultimately the price of hams depend on how long they have been smoked and air dried.
+A distinction is then made between Knochenschinken (ham on the bone), Nussschinken (fillet ham), Rollschinken (rolled ham) and Schinkenspeck (bacon), depending on the way in which the ham is cut, spiced, smoked, dried, or stored.

 Dark Smoked Ham (Rauchschinken)

-Dark smoked cooked ham.
-Ham off the bone, smoked over beechwood chips.
+Dark smoked cooked ham, off the bone, smoked over beechwood chips.